troop-370/documentation/getting-started.md

 2. Once installed, open Atom.
 3. Got to *File* > *Add Project Folder* and select the folder of the troop website repository (usually named *troop370*) from where you saved it when setting up GitHub Desktop.
 You should now see the project pane on the left side with all of the site files.

+### npm

+1. Download and install npm from [npmjs.com/get-npm](https://www.npmjs.com/get-npm).
+2. Open PowerShell from the root of the troop370 repository by opening GitHub Desktop, selecting the troop370 repository from the *Current repository dropdown*, and go to *Repository* > *Open in PowerShell*.
+3. Type `npm install`.
+Required external libraries will now be installed.

 ### Ruby

 1. Download Ruby for windows from [rubyinstaller.org](https://rubyinstaller.org/downloads/).
 Choose version Ruby+Devkit 2.5.5 (x64).